AY2526S1-CS2103T-F15b-3/tp/docs/DeveloperGuide.md

 <puml src="diagrams/ParserClasses.puml" width="600"/>

 How the parsing works:
-* When called upon to parse a user command, the `AddressBookParser` class creates an `XYZCommandParser` (`XYZ` is a placeholder for the specific command name e.g., `AddCommandParser`) which uses the other classes shown above to parse the user command and create a `XYZCommand` object (e.g., `AddCommand`) which the `AddressBookParser` returns back as a `Command` object.
+* When called upon to parse a user command, the `AddressBookParser` class creates an `XYZCommandParser` (`XYZ` is a placeholder for the specific command name e.g.`AddCommandParser`) which uses the other classes shown above to parse the user command and create a `XYZCommand` object (e.g. `AddCommand`) which the `AddressBookParser` returns back as a `Command` object.
-* All `XYZCommandParser` classes (e.g., `AddCommandParser`, `DeleteCommandParser`, ...) inherit from the `Parser` interface so that they can be treated similarly where possible e.g, during testing.
+* All `XYZCommandParser` classes (e.g. `AddCommandParser`, `DeleteCommandParser`, ...) inherit from the `Parser` interface so that they can be treated similarly where possible e.g, during testing.
 * Note: Some commands like `ListCommand`, `StatsCommand`, `ClearCommand`, `ExitCommand`, and `HelpCommand` do not require parsers as they take no parameters.

 ### Model component